ritua2/BOINCatTACC/api/README.md

 * Requires a token
 * Test token before submitting tasks
 * Server will not notify if the tasks have failed immediately
-* For a file submission, use the following curl method:
+* For a job file submission, use the following curl method:
 	*curl -F file=@Example_multi_submit.txt http://SERVER_IP:5075/boincserver/v2/submit_known/token=TOKEN*

-### Coral2 Storage
+### Reef Storage

 ----